Applying for Assistance

 - W-2 forms if the parent and/or student are a non-filer.

 After you have been accepted for admission to Augustana, the results of your FAFSA and other requested documents have been received, your file will be reviewed.
 Augustana will prepare a financial assistance package for you that may include scholarships, grants, loans, and/or work-study.
-Your "Financial Assistance Award Notification" will be mailed to you at your home address.
+Your "Financial Aid Award Notification" will be mailed to you at your home address.
 You may accept the plan in total or in part.

 We will begin mailing Award Notifications for prospective first-year and transfer students beginning March 1.

-General Information Regarding Applying for Financial Assistance
+General Information Regarding Applying for Financial Aid

 Non-need-based awards such as academic and talent scholarships will be renewed automatically provided the student has fulfilled the renewal criteria originally outlined in the award notification material.